Abyaneh Village

 that is why this historical village is on the Tentative List of UNESCO World Heritage Centre.

-In addition, the walls and Houses, built from red mud bricks are impressive.
-The houses have been built facing towards the east to get the maximum sunshine.
+The houses have been built facing east to get the maximum sunlight.

 To provide lighting for all parts of the house, there are several small windows around the walls.
 The size of the rooms, doors, and windows all indicate the simplicity of life in this ancient village.